RasmussenLab/HAPI/README.md

 The folder `prob_dfs` contains, for each sample, the calls of each of the top 4 variants, together with how many calls, and the values of the probabilities for each variant

+Running HAPI with different deletions can be done by preparing a file with the deletion information and passing it to the `--config` argument.
+For examples of the structure of this file see the `config` folder.

 For more details about HAPI, please refer to the pre-print references above.